How Much Does a DWI Conviction Cost in NY?

 Get the Help of a Suffolk County DWI Lawyer

-Being convicted of a DWI in New York has many consequences, not the least of which can be financial.
+Being convicted of a DWI in New York has many consequences, not the least of which are financial.
 If you can get charges dropped, reduced, or dismissed, it is worth your while in terms of your wallet and your future.
 If you have been charged with a DWI in New York, contact an experienced Long Island DWI lawyer for assistance.
-Contact Jason Bassett Criminal Attorney to schedule a free consultation to understand your options.
+Contact the Law Offices of Jason Bassett, P.C. at (631) 259-6060 to schedule a free consultation and learn about your options.

 Free Consultation